1879 Atkinson / Survey of India 'Great Game' Map of Central Asia

 Russia's Conquest of Central Asia

-Russian contacts with Central Asia predated this map by many centuries and Russian national identity is largely rooted in the relationship with the steppe and interaction (trade, warfare, etc.) with steppe-dwelling peoples.
-In the 17th and 18th centuries, the Russian Empire established a series of border forts that roughly followed the edge of the forested land before reaching the steppe, also concurrent with the present-day border between the Russian Federation and Kazakhstan.
-Occasional forays into the steppes were attempted but conquering those territories in any meaningful sense remained elusive.
+Russian contacts with Central Asia predated this map by many centuries, and Russian national identity is largely rooted in the relationship with the steppe and interaction (trade, warfare, etc.) with steppe-dwelling peoples.
+In the 17th and 18th centuries, the Russian Empire established a series of border forts that roughly followed the edge of the forested land before reaching the steppe, concurrent with the present-day border between the Russian Federation and Kazakhstan.
+Occasional forays into the steppes were attempted, but conquering those territories in any meaningful sense remained elusive.

-This map was made in the context of the height of the 'Great Game,' which was a diplomatic confrontation between the British and Russian Empires over territories in Central and Southern Asia.
+This map was made in the context of the height of the 'Great Game,' a diplomatic confrontation between the British and Russian Empires over territories in Central and Southern Asia.
 The conflict revolved around Afghanistan, which, while lacking significant resources of its own, was strategically situated.
 Russia feared Britain was making commercial and military inroads into Central Asia, an area long within the sphere of influence of St. Petersburg.
 Britain, conversely, feared Russia making gains in India, 'the jewel in the crown' of British Asia.
 The escalating tensions led to several wars and proxy wars in India and Afghanistan, were connected with the Russian annexations of Khiva, Bukhara, and Kokand, and tied to wider geopolitical tensions between Russia and Britain, evident in the Crimean War and elsewhere.

 The Great Trigonometrical Survey

 The Great Trigonometrical Survey was a massive and ambitious undertaking to map the Indian subcontinent, which started as an independent project but was folded into the preexisting Survey of India under the leadership of Sir George Everest (namesake for the mountain).
-As much of the Indian subcontinent had been thoroughly mapped by the mid-19th century, the Great Trigonometrical Survey began to focus more on the Himalayas and areas beyond British control.
+As much of the Indian subcontinent had been thoroughly mapped by the mid-19th century, the Great Trigonometrical Survey focused more on the Himalayas and areas beyond British control.
 As the British and Russian Empires drew closer to each other in Inner Asia in the 19th century, the challenge of mapping out the intermediate regions was of critical importance in trying to gain an advantage.
-In the end, these surveys led to important scientific advances (in geography, cartography, and navigation) that were driven by geopolitical competition, akin to the space race of the 1950s – 1960s.
+In the end, these surveys led to important scientific advances (in geography, cartography, and navigation) that were driven by geopolitical competition akin to the space race of the 1950s - 1960s.

 Publication History and Census

-This map was compiled by G.W.E Atkinson under the orders of Gen. J.T.
-Walker, the Surveyor General of India.
-Other employees of the Survey of India were responsible for the shading of hills (J. Peyton) and photozincography (C. Dyson and C.G.
-Ollenbach).
-Although undated, from context it can be inferred that this is the 1879 edition of the map, which was first published in 1875 and subsequently published in 1881, 1883, and 1885 (the last edition being a reprint of the 1875 edition in Washington D.C. by the Office of the Chief of Engineers, U.S. Army).
-The only known institutional holdings of the present edition are with the Boston Public Library, the National Library of Wales, and Victoria University of Wellington.
+This map was compiled by G. W. E Atkinson under the orders of Gen. J. T. Walker, the Surveyor General of India.
+Other employees of the Survey of India were responsible for the shading of hills (J. Peyton) and photozincography (C. Dyson and C. G. Ollenbach).
+Although undated, from context, it can be inferred that this is the 1879 edition of the map, which was first published in 1875 and subsequently published in 1879, 1881, 1883, and 1885 (the last edition being a reprint of the 1875 edition in Washington D.C. by the Office of the Chief of Engineers, U.S. Army).
+The only known institutional holdings of the present edition are part of the collections at the Boston Public Library, the National Library of Wales, and Victoria University of Wellington.

 CartographerS